danielmason89/capstone-project-canadian-army-digital-nexus/README.md

 This application can be used across an organization for idea management and prioritization over time.

 ## Why you used the technologies you used?
-I chose to use the React framework, Next.js, alongside a postgresql database, and graphql with an apollo client and prisma orm to abstaract some of the set-up that would be otherwise required for working with plain react.
+I chose to use the React framework, Next.js, alongside a Postgresql database, and Apollo Graphql and Prisma orm to abstaract some of the set-up that would be otherwise required for working with plain react.
 I made use of these to query the database in a more efficient way were this app to continue being used and further build out in reaction to the inefficiencies of a REST-Api

 ## Some of the challenges faced and features to implement in the future:
  - Figuring out the right framework to use, and weghing the positives against the negatives